 Recently I had a trip to Bombay (modern name is Mumbai) together with Friday.
-My story would not start from checking into the hostel, search for a good restaurant and etc. It would begin from visiting all places Lin visited (one of the characters from “Shantaram” novel).
+My story would not start from checking into the hostel, search for a good restaurant and etc. It would begin by visiting all places Lin visited (one of the characters from “Shantaram” novel).

 In every city of India, each one pays attention to smell, heat, and people.
 Bombay is not an exception.

-Having bought a ticket on a city train, and with words “Bhaia, chalo”, we went to the center or as they say to the real Bombay.
+Having bought a ticket on a city train, and with words “Bhaia, tchalo”, we went to the center or as they say to the real Bombay.
 First stop – “Gates of India”, where Lin spent nights with Karla.